TYPO3 vs WordPress: an honest comparison

 • Enterprise requirements with long-term operation

-• Available development resources and expertise
+• The development resources and expertise available to you

-• Long-term maintainability vs. time-to-market
+• Long-term maintainability versus time-to-market

-• Budget for development and operation
+• Your budget for development and operation

 Final Note